techidaily/site-extra-tips/source/_posts/the-ultimate-transfer-guide-5-top-techniques-for-computing-files.md

 But if speed is what you're after, consider FilePizza.
 Its peer-to-peer nature sets it apart from other apps.
 Thus, as soon as one computer uploads a file, another computer instantaneously downloads it.
 Between the two, there is no waiting time.
 You also don't have to use the same cloud drive subscription.
 Everything is in the browser.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3\.
 Using external storage media

 This is how most people go about doing it.
 Copy the data onto a USB flash drive and insert it into one machine.
 Copy the data, then insert the identical drive into the other computer.
 Simple.
 If you have more data than a flash drive can hold, you might also utilize an external hard disk.